sfosc/sfosc/content/sfosc-book/governance.md

 chart](https://www.apache.org/foundation/governance/orgchart) that is
 instructive here.
 They split the organizations governance into two parts - the corporate governance of the foundation itself, and the project governance for each Apache software project.
-The apache members, all of whom are individuals with a single vote, elect a board of directors, who then appoint a president and corporate officers.
+The Apache members, all of whom are individuals with a single vote, elect a board of directors, who then appoint a president and corporate officers.
 For each project, the board creates and updates Project Management Committees (PMCs).
 The Chair of each PMC is appointed by the board.